 If only Nixon had given Eisenhower that rum toddy today and tucked him in for his afternoon nap, the 2004 election might have been different.

-President Eisenhower signs legislation retroactively granting Ohio official statehood for the previous 150 years.
+President Eisenhower signed legislation retroactively granting Ohio official statehood for the previous 150 years.
 In 1803, apparently everyone just assumed that Ohio was a state, even though Congress had never passed legislation to that effect.
 The nation remained blissfully unaware of this fact until nosy historians began snooping around in preparation for Ohio's sesquicentennial.

 August 7, 1959 -

 Explorer 6 transmitted the first TV photo of Earth from space on this date.

 The satellite, popularly known as the 'paddlewheel satellite,' featured a photocell scanner that transmitted a crude picture of the earth's surface and cloud cover from a distance of 17,000 miles .